jimpil/rapio/README.md

 ## TL;DR
 Solid State Drives are truly random-access, and therefore, one can benefit significantly from doing parallel (up to a certain extent) IO on them.
 If you are looking for one of the following, this library may be of help to you ;)

-* Faster (by means of parallelism) alternatives to the built-in `slurp/spit`, that will only work on local files only.
+* Faster (by means of parallelism) alternatives to the built-in `slurp/spit`, that will only work on local files.
 * A way to read/write something that fits in your available RAM, but doesn't fit in a single String or byte-array.

-The level of parallelism can be controlled in the first case, but not in the second.
+The level of parallelism can be controlled in the former case, but not in the latter.
 As always, you should perform your own benchmarks depending on the task at hand.

 ## License